fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-12-04-ghostty-on-macos.md

 I wrote a blog post on
 [Wezterm's session management](https://fredrikaverpil.github.io/blog/2024/10/20/session-management-in-wezterm-without-tmux/)
-and why I prefer to not use tmux as session manager.
+and why I prefer to not use tmux as a session manager.
 In short, I get slightly annoyed by the apparent screen drawing latency of tmux and I also feel keyboard input can sometimes be affected.
 With Kitty I use a custom tab setup, which is kind of nice too.
 All of this stems from me having used tmux in the past and I